raizen-here/Raizen-s-Website/README.md

 # Raizen's Website 🖤

-I made this as my personal website and built it from scratch.
+This is my personal website that I made for the StarDance challenge.

-I wanted something simple where I could show a little about myself and my projects, but I didn't want it to look like a normal portfolio.
-I really like Death Note and the Kira aesthetic, so I used that as the main inspiration for the design.
+I wanted to make something simple but with a Death Note / Kira type of look because I really like the anime.

+### What I used
+- HTML
+- CSS

+### Projects
+- Grind X
+- BaASE

-I started with the HTML structure and then learned CSS while building the site.
-I worked on the navbar, sections, image layout, project cards and responsive design.
-I also deployed it using GitHub Pages.
+I made the website from scratch and deployed it using GitHub Pages.

-The main projects I added are:

-### Grind X
-A habit tracking project I made because I wanted to experiment with making productivity feel more engaging.

-### BASE
-A project concept I worked on for keeping useful things organised in one place.

-One of the harder parts for me was CSS because I was starting with basically no CSS knowledge.
-I had to figure out things like containers, image sizing, spacing and layouts while actually building the website.
-I didn't use JavaScript because I didn't need it for this website.
-Built with HTML + CSS.

-Made by Raizen 🖤
+Still learning CSS while working on it :)